 Cheaper than even the MacBook Air, with roughly the same footprint but lighter.
-The 14-inch Flex 5 has the flexibility of a two-in-one if everything you do is cloud-based.
+The 13-inch Flex 5 has the flexibility of a two-in-one if everything you do is cloud-based.
 Its sleek look and feel at a Chrome OS price make it a cost-effective alternative.

 Dell's XPS 13 is a 13.3-inch laptop that's so trimmed up that the body is basically the size of an older 11.6-inch laptop.
 Being part of the company's XPS line means both its chassis and components are top-notch for its class, so you're getting great battery life and performance, too.
 Power delivery is via USB-C and it comes with a microSD reader and headphone jack.
-It comes in both a standard clamshell as well as the two-in-one, but I prefer the two-in-one because you can fold it up into a tablet if you've got to work in a cramped space.
+It comes in both a standard clamshell as well as the two-in-one, but I prefer the two-in-one because you can fold it up into a tablet if you have to work in a cramped space.

 What's better than the Touch Bar?
 An entire half-screen second display, that's what.
 The Duo's tilt-up second screen can act as an ancillary display, an extension of the primary display (for viewing those long web pages) or a separate control center from which you can run Asus' custom utilities or as control surfaces for select creative applications.
 Plus, Asus excels at squeezing every bit of performance out of its high-end laptops, and the 14-inch delivers great battery life, as well.